dynamizeMe/termax/README.md

 #### Output from the code above:
 ![](./gifs/flowExample.gif)

-Executing to wrappers back to back will also lead to overlap, because they are both asynchronous, the picture below will give more context.
+Executing the wrappers back to back will also lead to overlap, because they are both asynchronous, the picture below will give more context.

 ![](./gifs/wrappersOverlap.png)